 - unauthorized interruption of the flow of information

 Our investigator will:

 - assess the scope of the incident

-- advise the company security officer on the safeguarding of the information or asset
+- advise the CSO on the safeguarding of the information or asset

 - investigate allegations

 - provide a report outlining corrective actions

 - make recommendations to prevent further breaches

 Role of the company security officer